 He was not quite ready for his final resting place after all.

 They immediately called paramedics who diagnosed him as alive and transported him to the Holmes Co.
 Hospital.

 Doctors believe he suffered congestive heart failure.
-He is now on oxygen, but resting comfortably.

 His family also stressed that they are "prayerful" and strong in faith.
 They say this whole event was "God's Will."